-Bowie, who famously shares the same birthday as Elvis, happened to be bringing his Area 2 Tour to an end with a momentous headline show at the Gorge Amphitheatre in Seattle on the 25th anniversary of Elvis’ death.
+Bowie happened to be bringing his Area 2 Tour to an end with a momentous headline show at the Gorge Amphitheatre in Seattle on the 25th anniversary of Elvis’ death.
+An opportunity arose.

 Given the fact that the tour was ending, Bowie was in particularly high spirits and regularly paused in between songs to tell jokes, share stories and engage with the crowd.
 At one point, recalling the time he found out about the death of Elvis, Bowie said: “Thank you very much.
 Thank you, thank you very much” in his best Elvis impression.

 He continued: “Well, I was looking through the newspaper this morning and I realised [it’s] 24 years and Elvis is still dead.”
 Continuing with his anecdote, Bowie added: “You have to believe this, this is absolutely true,” amid spits of laughter.
 “I was in a Maasai encampment in West Kenya in 1977 on this day and I was drinking milk and blood taken from a cow by one of the tribesmen.
 I went back to my hotel in the evening—I tried to stay in one of the huts there but they wouldn’t let me—so I went back and the paper said: ‘Elvis Dead’.
 I still have it, the Nairobi Times.
 Isn’t that bizarre?’